CraigPrice-00/Machine-Learning-Final-Project/README.md

 # Machine-Learning-Final-Project
-Final project for CS4499 Machine Learning
+This was my final project for CS4499 Machine Learning.
+The goal of this was to examine two different datasets and build both regressor and classifier machine learning models.